Llewellyn500/Knowpedia/README.md

 Welcome to Knowpedia!

-This is a repository for our CSM 399 - Web-Based Concepts and Development course, Group 1S1.
+This is a repository for our CSM 399 - Web-Based Concepts and Development, Group 1S1 Project work.

 ## Table of Contents